macfanatic77/hackintosh/07_Troubleshooting.md

     15. USR1 - Unknown
     16. USR2 - Uknown

-I have bold-faced above, the ports I decided to keep.
+The ports indicated by asterisks are the ports I decided to keep.

     HS03, SS03
     HS04, SS04